 14-Day Budget Itinerary for Niue

 Two weeks is the ideal time to explore all of Niue’s top sights, which incidentally are free to visit, and have some time to relax.
-This Niue budget itinerary for 14 days is for the backpacker or budget traveller that wants to explore, see and do it all!
-However, for a more relaxed holiday schedule, see What to Do for 14 Days in Niue on a Budget.
+This Niue budget and backpacking itinerary for 14 days is for the backpacker or budget traveller that wants to explore, see and do it all!
+If you prefer something more relaxing, scroll to the bottom of this article where we give an alternative budget itinerary.

-Note that some activities on this Niue budget 14-day itinerary are only available on certain days of the week.
+Note that some activities on this Niue budget and backpacking 14-day itinerary are only available on certain days of the week.
 This itinerary is based on if you arrive in Niue on a Friday (local time), but days can be moved around accordingly should you arrive in Niue another day.
 See flight schedules in Which Airlines Fly to Niue?

 How to Get Around Niue in 14 Days on a Budget